Lithuania in the Eurovision Song Contest 2010: Final

 The final of the competition took place on 4 March 2010 and featured the remaining twelve entries that qualified from the semi-finals.
 The final was the only show in the competition to be broadcast live; all other preceding shows were pre-recorded earlier in the week before their airdates.
-The members of the jury consisted of Mindaugas Urbaitis (member of LATGA), Darius Užkuraitis (Opus 3 director), Jonas Vilimas (producer), Rosita Čivilytė (singer) and Artūras Novikas (conductor, composer and singer).
 "Eastern European Funk" performed by InCulto was selected as the winner after gaining the most points from both the jury vote and the public vote.

 Promotion

-InCulto made several appearances across Europe to specifically promote "Eastern European Funk" as the Lithuanian Eurovision entry.
-The promotional tour was sponsored by the company ACME Baltija under the title InCulto ACME Eurovision Tour.
-On 6 April, InCulto began their tour in Oslo, Norway where they performed at the Hard Rock Cafe and the Queens Pub.
-On 14 April, InCulto performed at the Republic Square in Yerevan, Armenia, while the group took part in promotional activities in Tbilisi, Georgia between 15 and 16 April.
-Between 21 and 22 April, InCulto completed promotional activities in Ukraine by giving interviews to local media, making television and radio appearances, and performing at the Bochka Khmelnytska venue as well as the Khreshchatyk in Kyiv.
-On 24 April, InCulto performed during the Eurovision in Concert event which was held at the Lexion venue in Zaanstad, Netherlands and hosted by Cornald Maas and Marga Bult.
+Sponsored by the company ACME Baltija, InCulto conducted a promotional tour across Europe to specifically promote "Eastern European Funk" as the Lithuanian Eurovision entry.
+On 6 April, InCulto began their tour in Oslo, Norway, where they performed at the Hard Rock Cafe and the Queens Pub.
+InCulto then took part in promotional activities in Armenia on 14 April, where they performed at the Yerevan Republic Square, as well as in Tbilisi, Georgia between 15 and 16 April.
+Between 21 and 22 April, InCulto took part in promotional activities in Ukraine by giving interviews to local media, making television and radio appearances, and performing in Kyiv at the Bochka Khmelnaya club, on the Khreshchatyk central street, and at the Embassy of Lithuania.
+On 24 April, InCulto performed during the Eurovision in Concert event, which was held at the Lexion venue in Zaanstad, Netherlands, and hosted by Cornald Maas and Marga Bult.
 On 1 May, InCulto performed at the Cuba Cafe in Riga, Latvia and appeared on Radio SWH.
-As part of the promotional tour, InCulto also visited Bulgaria, Croatia, Romania, Serbia and Slovenia between 3 and 9 May.
-In Croatia, the group held a concert at the Ban Jelačić Square in Zagreb and took part in the Women in High Heels Race.
-Between 11 and 12 May, InCulto completed promotional activities in Estonia.
+As part of the promotional tour, InCulto also held promotional activities in Bulgaria, Croatia, Estonia, Romania, Serbia, and Slovenia between 3 and 12 May.
+In Croatia, the group held a concert at the Ban Jelačić Square in Zagreb and took part in the "Women in High Heels Race" event.

-In addition to their international appearances, three farewell concerts were held in Kaunas, Klaipėda and Vilnius between 13 and 15 May before InCulto travelled to Oslo for the contest on 17 May.
+In addition to their international appearances, three farewell concerts were held in Kaunas, Klaipėda, and Vilnius between 13 and 15 May before InCulto travelled to Oslo for the contest.